-OTB [36] contains 50 video sequences, and each video is annotated by different types of difficulties including out-ofview, occlusion, fast motion, motion blur, and illumination variations.
-All these sequences and their corresponding ground truth are available online2.
-It is one of the most commonly used tracking benchmarks to verify the tracking performance of a tracker.
+OTB [36] contains 50 videos, and each video is annotated by different types of difficulties including out-of-view, occlusion, fast motion, motion blur, and illumination variations.
+It is one of the most commonly used tracking benchmarks to verify the tracking performance.

-We compare the proposed tracking method with several classical trackers such as MDNet [25], Struck [11], WCO [45], CSK [12], SCM [41], KCF [13], and MEEM[40] and some recently proposed deep learning based visual tracking algorithms including HCF [23], HDT [27], SINT [30], CNN-SVM [14] and DeepSRDCF [8].
-For performance evaluation, the tracking results obtained from different trackers are estimated by distance precision (DP) and overlap precision (OP) using one-pass evaluation.
-DP is a measurement which shows the relative number of frames when the center location error is smaller than a threshold (20 in general) in a video sequence, while OP is employed to measure the percentage of frames that the overlap rate between ground truth and the tracked bounding box is larger than a threshold.
+We compare the proposed tracking method with several classical trackers such as MDNet [24], Struck [9], WCO [47], CSK [10], SCM [42], KCF [12], and MEEM [41] and some recently proposed deep trackers including HCF [22], HDT [26], SINT [29], CNN-SVM [13] and DeepSRDCF [6].
+For performance evaluation, the tracking results from different trackers are estimated by distance precision (DP) and overlap precision (OP) using one-pass evaluation.
+DP measures the relative number of frames when the center location error is smaller than a threshold (20 in general) in a video, while OP measures the percentage of frames that the overlap rate between ground truth and the tracked bounding box is larger than a threshold.
 More details about these measurements can be found in [36].
-The pre-training videos are collected from VOT2015 [18], which excludes the sequences arising in OTB.
-1) Overall Comparisons: As shown in Fig.3, the DP and OP comparisons on OTB are illustrated.
-From it, we find that the performance of the proposed tracker is better than that of existing deep learning based tracking approaches (such as HCF and HDT), as well as traditional trackers.
-The DP score of our method is 0.931, which is 27.7 percent higher than the Struck tracker (which performed the best on this benchmark in 2013).
+The pre-training videos are collected from VOT2015 [16], which excludes the sequences arising in OTB.

+The DP and OP comparisons on OTB are illustrated in Fig. 3, and the performance of the proposed tracker is better than that of existing deep learning based trackers (such as HCF and HDT), as well as traditional trackers.
+The DP score of our method is 0.931, which is 27.7 percent higher than the Struck tracker.
 The OP score on the success plots for the proposed tracking method is 0.
-HCF, HDT, CNN-SVM and SINT perform roughly the same on DP score and OP score, which have a small gap with the proposed tracking method.
+HCF, HDT, CNN-SVM and SINT perform roughly the same on DP and OP scores, which have a small gap with the proposed tracking method.